Michigan State's Jonathan Smith and Tom Izzo just met, but their story is familiar

 “Listening to Alan and his vision for the place was right in the line on how I like to do things. … I think you can win at a high level.
 There's some serious work to do here, and I'm excited about diving into it.”

 Smith said he held his first meeting with the Spartans on Monday morning.
-As the day progressed, multiple players announced they plan to enter the transfer portal, notably quarterback Katin Houser.
+As the day progressed, several players announced they plan to enter the transfer portal, notably quarterbacks Katin Houser and Sam Leavitt.

 Redshirt freshman defensive end Ken Talley took to social media to deliver an open invitation to consult with other potential transfers and high school players to seemingly explain MSU's new direction.